 We evaluate the impact of all interventions including whether they have a strong evidence base of effectiveness as outlined above and this information is shared with parents.
 Other provision, for example provision regularly used inclass (known as Quality First Teaching), will be evaluated regularly by the Senior Leadership Team which includes the Headteacher and the SENCO.
 This may involve discussions with staff and children, lesson observations, learning walks and performance management for staff.
-Our Governors responsible for SEND are Christine Burgess and Laura Wild and they meet with the SENCO termly.
+Our Governor responsible for SEND is Christine Burgess and she meets jointly with the SENCOs from both schools in the federation termly.
 The SENCO also submits a written report to the Governing Body every term which includes an evaluation of the effectiveness of the provision.